streamingfast/blockmeta-service/README.md

 ## Extracting and Storing data

-To extract block meta data, you will need `substreams_spkg_path`.
-In order to get this package path, please visit the [substreams](./substreams/README.md).
+To extract block meta data, you will need a `substreams_spkg_path`.
+In order to get this package path, please visit the [substreams README.md](./substreams/README.md).
 Then you will need to run a substreams-sink-kv server, please refer to the [substreams-sink-kv](https://github.com/streamingfast/substreams-sink-kv) repository that explains how to do so.